NCBI-Hackathons/MutPredMerge/README.md

 [MutPredLOF](http://mutpredlof.cs.indiana.edu/#dload)<br>
 [MutPred-Indel](http://mutpredindel.cs.indiana.edu/#dload)

 Put them into the [tools](/tools) directory and use *tar -xvzf* to unzip the tarballs.
+You will need to find and download the MATLAB MCR in order to run MutPredLOF and MutPred-Indel.
+MutPred2 comes with a MATLAB MCR so copying that folder into the other two is an option.
+Just pointing to the MutPred2 MCR directory creates path issues.

 ## Annovar
-Do to licensing issues, we can't include Annovar in the source code.
+Due to licensing issues, we can't include Annovar in the source code.
 Go to [Annovar](http://annovar.openbioinformatics.org/en/latest/user-guide/download/) and fill out the form to receive a link to download the tool.
 Add the package to the [tools](/tools) folder.

-Go to the main [annovar directory](/tools/annovar/) and run the command:
+Go to the main annovar directory (/tools/annovar/) and run the command:
 ```
 perl annotate_variation.pl -downdb -buildver hg19 -webfrom annovar refGene humandb/
 ```